 The Tamarind dinner menu starts with a choice of three types of soup--a scallop consomme, a shrimp wonton, and a chicken pho soup.
-I tried the wonton and chicken pho and especially liked the Asian pho soup since I love anything with cilantro and lime.
+We tried the wonton and chicken pho and especially liked the Asian pho soup since we love anything with cilantro and lime.

 To make the choices even more difficult, Tamarind has a wide variety of sushi and sashimi that can be eaten as either an appetizer or a main course.